 There are several factors driving the current economic growth in Latin America.
-Such factors include investment stimulation by regional governments and an increase in skilled labour; which, unsurprisingly is causing a surge in new business arrivals from outside the region.
+Such factors include investment stimulation by regional governments and an increase in skilled labour.
+This is causing a surge in new business arrivals from outside the region and more Latin American tourism.

-Simultaneously, the increasing wealth of the middle class and the elimination of visas required between nations, among other reasons, have caused an even greater spike in tourists who are venturing further than the confines of their national borders.
+Simultaneously, the increasing wealth of the middle class and the elimination of visas required between nations, among other reasons, have caused an even greater spike in Latin American tourism.
+As the sector booms, more people are considering company formation in the region or via foreign investment.

 Overview in Numbers